-If you are a hockey parent like me, your kid is getting ready for “conditioning camp”.
-A sure sign hockey season is around the corner, these programs give kids a chance to review hockey fundamentals and set themselves up for a successful season.
+If you’re a hockey parent like me, your kid is getting ready for “conditioning camp.”
+A sure sign hockey season is around the corner, these programs give kids a chance to review hockey fundamentals and set themselves up for a successful try-outs and a fun season.

 “It’s about the kids” is probably the most used (and misused) catchphrase in minor hockey.
 What it really means is that our focus should be on what kids want and what they expect from playing hockey.

 When researchers ask kids why they play sports, two answers always top the list: to have fun and to improve their skills.
 Amazing but true: winning never makes the top 10.

 For parents, that means as you watch your kids play hockey, remember why they’re playing.
 If you feel unhappy because your kid’s team is losing or they won’t make the playoffs, you need to swallow your pride and check your emotions.